jfnavarro/st_viewer/README.md

 a pair of tissue images and an alignment matrix (to convert array coordinates to image coordinates).

-The ST viewer can access datasets stored in a database or imported locally trough the viewer.
+The ST viewer can access datasets stored in a database troug the ST API (link here) or imported locally (more detailed information about this in the manual).
+You can use our test dataset (test_data) to import it locally and play around with the ST Viewer.
+If you want the ST Viewer to connect and use the data stored in a database trough the ST API you must build the ST Viewer with the correct configuration and you must have a registered user in the database.
+For that you can use the ST Admin (link here)

 ## Manual
 See MANUAL in (link to manual) for more information